dakotawong/Genetic-Algorithms/knapsack-problem/README.md

 # Knapsack Problem
 Solves the classic knapsack problem using a genetic algorithm.
 The problem can be solved by running `genetic.py`.
-The Monte-Carlos simulation can be run by running `montecarlos.py`.
+The Monte-Carlo simulation can be run by running `montecarlo.py`.

 ## Problem Statement:
 Choose which items to pack into a knapsack to maximize the value of the knapsacks contents without exceeding the specified weight limit.